SH801/haselwimmer/TESTREADME.md

 The 'Login' class manages the login prompt.
 After entering a passphrase through the login prompt, the system checks it is the correct passphrase for the encrypted card key.
 If it is, the application sets the global passphrase variable (via 'Core') accordingly.
-If it not the correct passphrase, the application increments the login counter and prompts the user for the passphrase again.
+If it is not the correct passphrase, the application increments the login counter and prompts the user for the passphrase again.